Killer Queen (Family Guy): Plot

 Peter and Chris learn of a local hot dog eating contest on the local news, so Peter enters Chris in it.
-While Peter and Chris try to find an old possession in the attic for $50, the amount Chris needs to enter the contest, Brian comes across News of the World, the 1977 Queen album.
-Stewie is immediately frightened of the giant robot on the album that is pictured just having killed the members of Queen, so Brian pays Peter and Chris $50 for the album to be able to mess with Stewie's head.
-But when Stewie attempts suicide, Brian proves to him that it is just an album and convinces him that "most" of Queen are fine today.
+While Peter and Chris search for an old possession in the attic for $50 (the cost of entry), Brian finds Queen's 1977 album News of the World.
+Stewie is immediately frightened by the cover, depicting the giant robot that has killed the members of Queen.
+Brian pays Peter and Chris $50 for the album to be able to mess with Stewie's head.
+However, Stewie eventually attempts suicide.
+Brian stops him, and explains that the members of Queen are fine, before clarifying that "Most of them are fine" (referring to Freddie Mercury's death in 1991).

 At the contest, Chris eats 41 hot dogs, beating worldwide hot dog eating champion Charles Yamamoto.
 Chris starts feeling stomach pains soon after, and Lois decides to enroll him (along with Peter after Chris calls him out for being fatter than him) in a fat camp called Camp Fresh Start.
 While hiking, Peter and Chris discover the dead body of an obese teenager.
 When Joe brings up that the young man was murdered, everyone turns to see Jason Voorhees, but he reveals he is just there to sign up his son, Justin.
 Joe notices that the victim was strangled, leading Peter to think that the killer was his brother-in-law Patrick Pewterschmidt.
 The family think it to be impossible as Patrick is still at the mental institution, but he soon appears at the Griffin house.
 However, after Peter and Joe rush to the house, Patrick reveals that he's not the killer and that someone opened his prison cell door days earlier stating he was free to go.
 This statement is later proven when another obese teenager is found murdered while Patrick was not there.
 Peter and Joe have an idea to catch the real killer by bringing Patrick along, who quickly deduces that the killer is really after Chris and the two other victims were killed by mistake due to coincidental similarities.